Richard Grenell: Consulting, media, and campaign work (2009–2017)

-In 2009, Grenell founded Capitol Media Partners, an international strategic media and public affairs consultancy with offices in Los Angeles, San Francisco, New York, and Washington, D.C.
+In 2009, Grenell founded Capitol Media Partners, an international strategic media and public affairs consultancy.
 He was also under contract as a Fox News contributor, commenting on foreign affairs and the media.
 Grenell has written for The Wall Street Journal, CBS News, CNN, Politico, Huffington Post, The Washington Times, and Al Jazeera.
-In 2012, CNN ranked Grenell as one of the top five Republican consultants in social media, and Time magazine named Grenell as one of the Top 10 Political Twitter Feeds of 2014.

-Grenell was a foreign policy spokesperson for Republican candidate Mitt Romney during his 2012 presidential campaign.
-Grenell is the first openly gay person to work as a spokesperson for a Republican presidential candidate.
+Grenell worked for Republican candidate Mitt Romney as a spokesperson (on foreign policy), during his 2012 presidential campaign, making him the first openly gay person in that role for a Republican presidential candidate.

 Grenell was a signatory to a 2013 amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.

-In 2016, Grenell's consulting firm accepted more than $100,000 from the Magyar Foundation of North America to provide public relations support for the Hungarian government of Viktor Orbán.
+In 2016, Grenell's consulting firm accepted more than $100,000 from the Magyar Foundation of North America to provide public relations support for the Hungarian government of Prime Minister Viktor Orbán.
 Grenell did not disclose this payment under the Foreign Agents Registration Act (FARA) prior to his work in the Trump administration.

-During the 2016 Republican primaries, Grenell warned his Twitter followers about Donald Trump, described Trump as "unserious" and "dangerous".
-“Trump is dangerous.
-Wake up.
-He’s reckless,” Grenell tweeted.
+During the 2016 Republican primaries, Grenell warned his Twitter followers about Donald Trump, describing him as "unserious", "reckless", and "dangerous".
 Grenell deleted all of his negative tweets about Trump after Trump became the Republican nominee.
-Grenell then began praising Trump repeatedly on Fox News and on Twitter.
+Grenell then began praising Trump regularly on Fox News and on Twitter.

-Days after Grenell's appointment as DNI, CNN reported that his personal website had—until 2018—touted consulting work he had done for clients in Iran, China, Kazakhstan, and other countries.
+Days after Grenell's appointment as DNI, CNN reported that his personal website had — until 2018 — touted consulting work he had done for clients in Iran, China, Kazakhstan, and other countries.